saraalzawad/Sara-intern/Professionalism-Reflection.md

 ### Working with supervisors

 I learned that I should prepare for meetings, take notes, ask questions, give updates, and take initiative.
-Suggestions for interns on working with supervisors.

 ---